 This is the question everyone asks!
 There are more than 50 workouts for you to choose from on the app, either by searching by keyword or by browsing through each category.
 The four main categories are endurance, power endurance, strength & power, and conditioning.

 To understand what you want to train in each session, you need to know what each session is achieving and why you may want to pursue that aim.
 Below, we’ve broken down the four categories of training in Crimpd and also given you some hints on what the outcomes of training each one will be.

 Within these four categories, the training is broken down further into sub-categories so that you have variety and choice depending on your training facilities and motivation.
 For example, if you’re looking to train endurance, you can choose from aerobic capacity or regeneration.
 Or, if you want to do some conditioning, there are workouts for antagonistic muscles, core, flexibility or upper body.
 All of these subcategories are explained by clicking the info icon next to the title.
-Over the last decade, Lattice has worked with thousands of climbers to create workouts that are simple but highly effective; suitable for someone who has never trained before, right through to a pro athlete looking for some new training exercises.

 The thumbnail for each workout (before clicking on it for more information) shows you some essential information; how long the workout takes, a basic summary of its content, and the you can do for the workout (i.e. fingerboarding, lead-climbing, bouldering).
 There is also the opportunity for you to favorite workouts that you can then see separately at the bottom of the homepage.

 Now, let’s take a closer look at one of Crimpd’s workouts...